theotziol/fuzzymind/readme.md

 ## Caveats

 The app was developed with TensorFlow version 2.9.1 which supports CUDA acceleration on Windows, and Streamlit version 1.33.0.
 These 2 libraries have an unmatched dependency, the protobuf library.
-Using **--use-deprecated=legacy-resolver** in **pip install** command currently solves this issue. *If you are running a different OS, or you don't have/need CUDA-GPU deep learning accelerations, consider installing the latest versions*.
+Using **--use-deprecated=legacy-resolver** in **pip install** command currently solves this issue. *If you are running a different OS, or you don't have/need CUDA-GPU deep learning accelerations, consider installing the latest versions with the `requirements.txt` file*.

 ## Found us